 Refugees Northwest Foster Care is now seeking Host Homes to offer affordable, stable housing to more independent youth over age 18.
 While our primary need is always for more licensed foster homes, hosting is an alternative way you can get involved that may be a better fit for you.

 Who are the youth seeking Host Homes?

-Host homes are needed for young people ages 18-21.
-Youth arrive to our program from all over the world, most recently from countries like Afghanistan, Democratic Republic of Congo, Eritrea, Guatemala, Honduras, Mexico, and Myanmar (Burma).
-They typically have lived in a foster or group home with Refugees Northwest for at least a year before they are ready to transition into a more independent setting.
+Host homes are needed for young people ages 18-20.
+Youth arrive to our program from all over the world, most recently from counties such as Afghanistan, Honduras, Guatemala, Mexico, and Ghana.
+They typically have lived in a foster home or group home with Refugees Northwest for at least a year before they are ready to transition into a more independent setting.

 Why are Host Homes needed?